Blockchain-Alchemy/Flexscrow/README.md

 https://flexscrow.netlify.app/

 This is an implementation of Flexcrow with a simple racing game.
 It has been tested on testnet and is now deployed on mainnet.
-It requires .1 tez to play, and the winner gets .2 tez. (the game might take a moment to load)
+It requires 1 tez to play, and the winner gets 2 tez.

 ### White Paper